bertreb/pimatic-smartmeter3/README.md

 Configuration
 -------------
 You can configure what serialport to use and the serialport settings.

-The device provides the following 4 values
+The device provides the following 4 values:
 - Actual usage (Watt)
 - Tariff 1 total usage (kWh)
 - Tariff 2 total usage (kWh)
 - Gas total usage (m3)

 The number of decimals in de Gui can be changed via xAttributeOptions.

 Different smartmeter versions